dotBits/smart-search/README.txt

 * Bing it's free up to 5.000 transactions per month (or search queries)
 * No credit card required
 * Other plans over this threshold are competitive too
-* Bing search results always meet, like the others
+* Bing search results always meet, like many others
 * This is the most competitive one I've been able to find out

 == Screenshots ==